Home > Asia > Azerbaijan

 Note

 The territory of Nagorno-Karabakh, located in the south-west of the country, declared itself independent on January 6, 1992, giving rise to a conflict in the region between Azerbaijan and Armenia which ended in 1994, but without a definitive solution.
-As things currently stand, Nagorno-Karabakh is not recognized internationally, but has its own government and de facto autonomy; it has an area of 11,458 km² and 147,000 inhabitants, all of Armenian origin (excluding a few hundred Russians, Greeks, Ukrainians and other ethnic groups), due to forced migration caused by the conflict; the capital is Stepanakert (53,700 pop.).
+In September 2023, an offensive by the Azerbaijani army led to the dissolution of the republic and its reannexation to the country's territory.
+Nagorno-Karabakh has an area of 11,458 km² and 149,000 inhabitants, mostly of Armenian origin (excluding a few hundred Russians, Greeks, Ukrainians and other ethnic groups); the capital is Stepanakert (58,300 pop.).

 GEOGRAPHY DATA OF AZERBAIJAN